 In September, Seattle’s weather is still great—largely dry, and sunny more often than not, with highs around 70—but the summer crowds are gone.
 September is also a lovely time to travel to both the San Juan Islands and the peninsula.
 The weather is usually still very nice, and there are fewer tourists here too than you’ll find in July and August.

 Jackson Hole and Grand Teton National Park

 From mid-September to mid-October, the aspens are golden, the area isn’t crowded, and hotels often discount their rates; plus, the grizzly and black bears are more visible as they stock up prior to hibernation, and the elk are bugling.
 While the weather can be cooler, it’s a good excuse to take advantage of the fireplace in your room.

-Learn more in our Insider’s Guide to Jackson Hole and the Grand Tetons, and plan your trip through our site to be marked as a VIP and get the best possible trip.
+Learn more in our Insider’s Guide to Jackson Hole and the Grand Tetons, and use Wendy’s trip request form to be marked as a VIP and get the best possible trip.